Halloway History, Family Crest & Coats of Arms

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Halloways to arrive on North American shores:

-Halloway Settlers in United States in the 17th Century
+Halloway Settlers in West Indies in the 17th Century

 - Abraham Halloway, aged 20, who arrived in Barbados in 1635